-94 Model applications for OAE research include the following four general types:
+Model applications for OAE research include the following four general types:

 - Hindcasts are model applications where a defined time period in the past was simulated.
-They can be unconstrained-in the sense that no observations are fed into the model except for initial, boundary, and forcing conditions-or constrained, where observations inform the model state via data assimilation.
+They can be unconstrained- in the sense that no observations are fed into the model except for initial, boundary, and forcing conditions-or constrained, where observations inform the model state via data assimilation.
 The latter are also referred to as optimal hindcasts or reanalyses. - Nowcasts/forecasts are similar to constrained hindcasts but with the simulations carried out up to the present (referred to as nowcasts) or into the future (referred to as forecasts).
-The latter require assumptions about future forcing and boundary conditions, e.g., from other forecasts, climatology, or assuming persistence. - Scenarios are unconstrained hindcasts or forecasts where one or more aspects of the model is systematically perturbed to assess the effect of the perturbation, for example, in paired simulations with and without OAE, one would be the realistic case and the other a scenario (also referred to as counterfactual in this case).
-These can be used to explore even very unlikely situations, which is often required in comprehensive uncertainty and risk assessment. - Observing System Simulation Experiments (OSSEs) for observing system design use unconstrained and/or constrained hindcasts to evaluate the benefits of different sampling designs and optimize deployment of observational assets for a defined objective, including tradeoffs between different types of observation platforms.

-Successful implementation of models to support OAE research and MRV is challenging because of the general sparseness of relevant biogeochemical observations, and the limited lab, mesocosm, and field trial data available to date for model parameterization.
+The latter require assumptions about future forcing and boundary conditions, e.g., from other forecasts, climatology, or assuming persistence. - Scenarios, or counterfactual simulations, are unconstrained hindcasts or forecasts where one or more aspects of the model is systematically perturbed to assess the effect of the perturbation, for example, in paired simulations with and without OAE one will be a scenario.
+These can be used to explore even very unlikely situations, which is often required in comprehensive uncertainty and risk assessment. - Observing System Simulation Experiments (OSSEs) for observing system design use unconstrained and/or constrained hindcasts to evaluate the benefits of different sampling designs and optimize deployment of observational assets for a defined objective, including tradeoffs between different types of observation platforms. - Successful implementation of models to support OAE research and MRV is challenging because of the general sparseness of relevant biogeochemical observations, especially when considering the small spatial and temporal scales of OAE field experiments, and the limited lab, mesocosm, and field trial data available to date for model parameterization.
 Further, models are built at a process level and integrated to reveal behavior at the emergent scale.
-As such, models comprise a collective hypothesis of the ocean's physical, biogeochemical, and ecosystem function-but it is important to recognize that model formulations of key processes related to
+As such, models comprise a collective hypothesis of the ocean's physical, biogeochemical, and ecosystem function-but it is important to recognize that model formulations of key processes related to OAE remain uncertain.
+It may well turn out that parameterizations of the carbonate system, of plankton diversity and trophic interactions, small scale turbulence, submesoscale subduction and restratification processes, and air-sea gas exchange in the current generation of models require improvement to robustly treat OAE-related questions.

-- 120 OAE remain uncertain.
-It may well turn out that parameterizations of the carbonate system, of - 121 plankton diversity and trophic interactions, small scale turbulence, submesoscale subduction - and restratification processes, and air-sea gas exchange in the current generation of models - require improvement to robustly treat OAE-related questions. - 124 The intended scope of this article is to provide an overview of the most relevant modeling tools - for OAE research with high-level background information, illustrative examples, and references - to more in-depth methodological descriptions and further examples.
-We aim to provide simple - 127 criteria and guidance for researchers on the current state-of-the-art of biogeochemical modeling - relevant to OAE research, keeping in mind short-term research goals in support of pilot - deployments of OAE and long-term goals such as credible MRV in an ocean affected by large- - scale deployment of OAE and possibly other CDR technologies.
+The intended scope of this chapter is to provide an overview of the most relevant modeling tools for OAE research with highlevel background information, illustrative examples, and references to more in-depth methodological descriptions and further long-term goals such as credible MRV in an ocean affected by large-scale deployment of OAE and possibly other mCDR technologies.

+95 examples.
+We aim to provide simple criteria and guidance for researchers on the current state-of-the-art of biogeochemical modeling relevant to OAE research, keeping in mind short-term research goals in support of pilot deployments of OAE and